hendriagustino/MVZ-frontend-test/README.md

 - Allow user to submit topics with a max of 255 characters
 - Allow users to contribute topics and upvote or downvote these topics

+## Unit Testing
+The author has yet unable to implement Unit Testing on this project, because upon doing/ building this project, author was still lacking technical knowledge and skills about Unit Testing tools.
+Will learn about and implement on it.

 ## REQUIREMENTS

 For development, you will need to install `Node.js` on your environment.